-IF AN ASSAULT HAS RECENTLY OCCURED:
+IF AN ASSAULT HAS RECENTLY OCCURRED:

-Safety First.
+1. Safety First.
 Ensure that the victim feels safe and is in a safe place.

 Confidential Supports on SJU’s Campus Include:

-SJU Student Health Center - 610-660-1175: Sourin Hall, 1st floor
+Student Health Center - 610-660-1175: Sourin Hall, 1st floor

-Confidential Supports in the Community Include:
+Some Confidential Supports in the Community Include:

 Victim Services Center (for Montgomery County) - 610-277-5200 (24 hr.
 Hotline)

-Victim Services Center (VSC) is a non-profit located in Montgomery County, Pennsylvania that provides free and confidential comprehensive support services to crime victims, their families and significant others; prevention education and risk reduction programs, and training to the professionals who work with the victims of these crimes.
+Victim Services Center (VSC) is a non-profit located in Montgomery County, Pennsylvania that provides free and confidential comprehensive support services to crime victims, their families and significant others; prevention education and risk reduction programs; and training to the professionals who work with the victims of these crimes.
 All services are provided free of charge to those who request assistance.

-Women Organized Against Rape (WOAR) (for Philadelphia County) 215-985-333 (24 hr.
+Women Organized Against Rape (WOAR) (for Philadelphia County) 215-985-3333 (24 hr.
 Hotline)